Adecco expects growth in France to pick up - CEO

+Shares cut losses but UK Parliament incident grabs attention - For more see the European equities LiveMarkets blog

+LONDON, March 22 Live coverage of European markets now available on cpurl://apps.cp./cms/?pageId=livemarkets

-ZURICH Adecco ADEN.VX, the world's biggest staffing group, expects a growth boost in France, its biggest market, Chief Executive Patrick De Maeseneire told Reuters on Tuesday.
+ZURICH Aug 11 Adecco, the world's biggest staffing group, expects a growth boost in France, its biggest market, Chief Executive Patrick De Maeseneire told Reuters on Tuesday.

 "You will see better growth rates in the quarters to come even.
 I always said that France would be the last country in Europe to turn positive," he said after the Swiss group reported second-quarter results that narrowly lagged market expectations.